 Uncle Lewis: "They want you to say grace.
 The blesssssing."

 Aunt Bethany (after everyone has bowed heads for the blessing): "I pledge allegiance to the flag of the United States of America and to the republic for which it stands/ One nation, under God, indivisible, with liberty and justice for all."

-#19 on The Most Rewatchable Moviessee more on National Lampoon's Christmas Vacation
+#3 on The Funniest '80s Moviessee more on National Lampoon's Christmas Vacation

 Buddy: "Buddy the Elf, what's your favorite color?"